 Our residential school serves children ages five to 21 impacted by autism spectrum disorder (ASD) and other developmental disabilities.

 As a special education teacher at Heartspring, you will be a leader in jumpstarting and molding our students’ success.
 Heartspring educators write students’ individualized education plans (IEPs) and lead a dedicated team of classroom paraprofessionals while also collaborating with therapists, psychologists, speech-language pathologists and other professionals to execute the plans.
 As educational leaders, Heartspring teachers also form part of professional committees to assist the school with improvements and accreditations.

 Our teachers provide year-round instruction to children with low and high incidence disabilities (autism, sensory impairment, moderate to severe developmental, and behavioral challenges)– and we provide our teachers excellent professional and physical resources so that they can make a long-lasting positive impact in our students’ lives.

-The ideal Heartspring educator is a kind, compassionate individual with open, proactive communication skills, a positive, energic attitude, excellent leadership skills, and a team-oriented mentality.
+Kind, compassionate individual with open, proactive communication skills, a positive, energic attitude, excellent leadership skills, and a team-oriented mentality.

 Candidates must have a degree in special education and a Kansas K-12 certification.

 - A master’s degree in special education